Peergos/sphincsplus/README.md

-# sphincsplus
+# SPHINCS+
-A Java implementation of the sphincs+ post-quantum signature scheme
+A Java implementation of the SPHINCS+ post-quantum signature scheme - SPHINCS+-128f(SHA256)